 The Society supports or manages many projects, large and small, which enhance the local environment for the benefit of the whole community.

-Recent projects include restoring The Gordon Lamp in Montpellier, the Holst Statue in Imperial Gardens and restoring the Bandstand in Montpellier Gardens.
-The Society also supported the restoration of the Pittville Gates at the end of Winchcombe Street, see the Friends of Pitville website.
+Previous projects include restoring The Gordon Lamp in Montpellier, the Holst Statue in Imperial Gardens and restoring the Bandstand in Montpellier Gardens.
+The Society also supported the restoration of the Pittville Gates at the end of Winchcombe Street, see the Friends of Pittville website.

-All the work of the Society is done by members who volunteer their time and expertise, and if you would like to get involved in a particular project then please complete the form and send to Roger Brown at
+All the work of the Society is done by members who volunteer their time and expertise, and if you would like to get involved in a particular project then please complete the form and send to the Membership Secretary at: firstname.lastname@example.org

 Cheltenham has been home to many creative, brave and famous people - the composer Gustav Holst, explorer Dr Edward Wilson, Sir Ralph Richardson and many others.